TauhidOSD/L2-Assignment1/README.md

 So, type and interface both concept are important to being a good developer.we have to much knowledge both topic for write maintainable code.

+# Q2.
+What is the use of the keyof keyword in TypeScript?
+Provide an example.

+Use by typeScript we can write secure and strong code.TypeScript has a beautiful (keyof)feature.
+This keyword can return union type of key in a object.

+#why we use Keyof?
+we can insure that those type of key can't use whose we are not declare in an a object.

+Example:
+type Person = {
+    name: string;
+    age: number;

+}
+type personKey = keyof Person
+//there are output will be: "name"| 'age'

+Conclusion:Keyof is a powerful feature of a type script it help us to write maintainable code it is dynamic but help us to write type-safe code.